 In an earlier post we reviewed research by epidemiologists Richard Wilkinson and Kate Pickett showing that income inequality contributes to a whole host of negative outcomes, including higher rates of mental illness, drug use, obesity, infant death, imprisonment, and interpersonal trust.

 She summarizes these findings in this quick nine-minute talk at a Green Party conference:

 See Dr. Pickett making similar arguments as to why raising the average national income in developed countries doesn’t make people happier or enable them to live longer, why unequal societies are more violent, and how status inequality increases stress.

-And see more about income inequality and national well-being at Equality Trust.Lisa Wade is a professor at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
-Find her on Twitter, Facebook, and Instagram.
+And see more about income inequality and national well-being at Equality Trust.Lisa Wade, PhD is a professor at Occidental College.
+She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
+You can follow her on Twitter, Facebook, and Instagram.